cpojer/php-type/README.md

 	String::from('Hello {name}')->substitute(array('name' => 'Banana')); // Hello Banana

-See the Source or Specs for more examples
+See the Source or Specs for more